carvel-dev/carvel/site/content/kapp-controller/docs/develop/_index.md

 kapp-controller provides declarative APIs to customize, install, and update your Kubernetes applications and packages.
 It is a part of the Carvel toolkit and follows core Carvel design principles.
 Get started with the [tutorial](packaging-tutorial.md)!

+The kapp-controller CLI `kctrl` helps users to observe and interact custom resources surfaced by kapp-controller effectively.
+It also allows package consumers get up and running with Carvel packages faster.

 #### Choice for authors; consistency for consumers
 Kubernetes configuration takes many forms -- plain YAML configurations, Helm charts, ytt templates, jsonnet templates, etc.
 Software running on Kubernetes lives in many different places: a Git repository, an archive over HTTP, a Helm repository, etc.